 “The history of the church during the first three centuries affords many instances of primitive Christians engaging in singing, but no mention, (that I recollect) is made of instruments.
 (If my memory does not deceive me) it originated in the dark ages of popery, when almost every other superstition was introduced.
 At present, it is most used and where the least regard is paid to primitive simplicity.”
 (Andrew Fuller, Baptist, Complete works of Andre Fuller, Vol 3, P. 520, 1843)

 The Baptist sect is not the only sect to differ from its past.
 Regarding all Calvinists, John Calvin declared,

 “Musical instruments in celebrating the praises of God would be no more suitable than the burning of incense, the lighting of lamps, and the restoration of the other shadows of the law.
 The Papists therefore, have foolishly borrowed, this, as well as many other things, from the Jews.
 Men who are fond of outward pomp may delight in that noise; but the simplicity which God recommends to us by the apostles is far more pleasing to him.
 Paul allows us to bless God in the public assembly of the saints, only in a known tongue (I Cor.
 14:16) What shall we then say of chanting, which fills the ears with nothing but an empty sound?”
 (John Calvin, Commentary on Psalm 33).

 Read more quotes here.

 It is strange how times have changed.
-To think that the use of instruments of music to worship God was opposed by all Protestants just over 200 years ago.
+To think that the use of instruments of music to worship God was opposed by almost all Christians just over 200 years ago.
 Why did these men believe that it was so wrong?
-Why do most believe that it is so right today?
+Why do most believe that worshiping with instruments is so right today?
 This is a subject that all should reconsider.
-What is the ideal music that God desires and pleases Him?
-What do the New Testament Scriptures present as pleasing Him?
+What is the ideal music for worship that God desires and pleases Him?
+What do the New Testament Scriptures present as true worship that pleases God?